Reduce Your Recovery Time and Risk of Complications with Laparoscopic Bariatric Surgery

 Laparoscopic Bariatric Procedures

-The surgeons working through Tijuana Bariatrics use the laparoscopic procedure to preform:
+The doctors working through Tijuana Bariatrics use the laparoscopic procedure to perform:

 - LAP-BAND® – During this procedure, your surgeon will place a band around the top portion of your stomach.
 By reducing your stomach size, the amount of food you can consume is severely restricted.